bravecorvus/prometheus/README.md

 This configuration is only for display, and needs to be running on the Django server to have the Configuration update functionality (edit the values of the JSON files when submitted)

 I used the following technologies to make this website:
-The HTML is losely based on Gokul S Krishnan's [simple_alarm](https://github.com/gsk1692/simple_alarm).
+The HTML is loosely based on Gokul S Krishnan's [simple_alarm](https://github.com/gsk1692/simple_alarm).
 I used [Bootstrap Toggle](www.bootstraptoggle.com) for easily coded buttons.
 [Bootstrap](getbootstrap.com) itself was necessary to use Bootstrap Toggle.
 [jQuery](http://jquery.com/) is a dependency of Bootstrap.
 [Django Web Server](https://www.djangoproject.com/) provides the RESTful services needed to run the UI.

 ###[Main Alarm Logic](source/main.py)
 Although it isn't complete, I will be running a separate main program which will have a constantly updating the values from the JSON configuration files that the user updates via the Web Interface GUI.
-Depending on if the Sound/Vibration functionality is turned on or off, it will play the [alarm song](source/samples/alarm.wav) via the pygame library (outputting the sound to my mean soundsystem) and/or turn on the bed vibrator via GPIO signal.
+Depending on if the Sound/Vibration functionality is turned on or off, it will play the [alarm song](source/samples/alarm.wav) via the pygame library (outputting the sound to my mean sound-system) and/or turn on the bed vibrator via GPIO signal.

 ##Where's My WiFi?
 Because my school happens to disable ssh and VNC connections for users on the guest network (presumably for security reasons), I needed to set up my Raspberry Pi to work nicely with the school's eduroam.
 However, getting this to work was quite the struggle, and it seems to be a common issue for aspiring inventors trying to get their Raspberry Pi to work on their school's implementation of eduroam.
 Therefore, I carefully documented the steps I took to connect my Pi to the encrypted network.
 For anyone having trouble connecting their Pi (or any single-board computers such as chip) to eduroam, I encourage you to take a look at this document.